OdyOSG/PioneerTreatmentPathways/README.md

 - Publications: **-**
 - Results explorer: **-**

-The aim of this study is to characterize the Metastatic Hormone-sensitive Prostate Cancer (mHSPC) patients and their treatment plans.
+The aim of this study is to characterize the metastatic Hormone-Sensitive Prostate Cancer (mHSPC) patients and their treatment plans.
 The impact of choice of medications on the clinical outcomes (progression, death) will be assessed.

 This study is undertaken by the 2022 prostate cancer studyathon of the [IMI PIONEER](https://prostate-pioneer.eu) project.